yrom1/yrom1/README.md

 - 👋 Hi, I’m @yrom1
-- 🌱 I'm studying cs
+- 🌱 I'm self studying cs
 - 🌳 I want to be a programmer one day!